 Plug your instrument into the desired input jack (please refer to "Front Panel Features" for more detail).
 Turn your instrument's volume up to at least 75% of maximum and slowly adjust up the Gain control.
 Keep playing and turning the Gain control up until you see the Preamp Clip LED turn red.
 Then back off the Gain Control about one large hash mark on the dial.
 Now turn up the Master Volume control to an equal level.
-You should now hear the sound of your instrument amplified through the 550x into your speaker cabinet(s).
+You should now hear the sound of your instrument amplified through the 750x into your speaker cabinet(s).
+Eventually you may want to reset the Gain Control in conjunction with your desired settings for the Overdrive effect, but we'll get to that later on in the manual.

-550x - FRONT PANEL FEATURES
+750x - FRONT PANEL FEATURES